LED Starter Project

 g4 pinout showing led connected to pa5

-Head back to the Cube IDE and if the .ioc file is not open already, open it from the Project Explorer located on the left.
+Head back to the CubeMX and open the .ioc file if it is not open already.
 You should be able to see a graphical interface with the chip on it.

 The first thing we want to do is set PC13 pin (which is connected to the push button) to be a GPIO input.
 This means that the pin will be set so that we can choose to read digital input in our code.
 Reading digital input means that we can read 3.3V as high (logic 1) and read 0V as low (logic 0).
 This is relevant because this means that we can be able to tell if the push button is pressed down or released.